m--isometric composition operators on directed graphs with one circuit: Characterization of --isometries

 Let $\hh$ be a nonzero complex Hilbert space.
-A linear mapping $T\colon\dom(T)\to\hh$, where $\dom(T)$ is a subspace of $\hh$, is called an \textit{operator} defined on $\hh$.
+A linear map $T\colon\dom(T)\to\hh$, where $\dom(T)$ is a subspace of $\hh$, is called an \textit{operator} in $\hh$.
 By $\B$ we denote the $\mathcal{C}^*$-algebra of all bounded linear operators defined on $\hh$ and by $I$ the identity operator on $\hh$.
-For $T\in\B$ let $\Ker(T)$ and $\Rng (T)$ stand for the kernel and the range, respectively.
+For $T\in\B$ let $\Ker(T)$ and $\Rng (T)$ stand for the kernel and the range of operator $T$, respectively.
 If $T$ is positive, then by $T^\frac{1}{2}$ we denote its positive square root.
-As usual we write $T^*$ for the adjoint of $T$.
+As usual, we write $T^*$ for the adjoint of $T$.

 For $T\in\B$ we define